-Cannabis medicines supplied to a patient (by a pharmacy or medical practitioner) must be labelled with a dispensing label with the usual details required for any dispensed medicine.
+Cannabis medicines supplied to a patient (by a pharmacist or authorised prescriber) must be labelled with a dispensing label with the usual details required for any dispensed medicine.

-A pharmacy (or medical practitioner) cannot hold stock of any unregistered medicine unless it has been approved for supply, to a particular patient, by the Commonwealth.
+A pharmacist (or authorised prescriber) cannot hold stock of any unregistered medicine unless it has been approved for supply, to a particular patient, by the Commonwealth.

-All supplies and receipts of Schedule 8 cannabis medicines (whether dispensed on prescription or supplied directly by a medical practitioner) must be recorded in a drug register.
+All supplies and receipts of Schedule 8 cannabis medicines (whether dispensed on prescription or supplied directly by an authorised prescriber) must be recorded in a drug register.
 If used in a clinical trial, a record of the NSW Authority number must be made in the clinical trial records.

 Schedule 8 cannabis medicines must be stored separately and securely, as is required for any Schedule 8 medicine.
 All current cannabis medicines are Schedule 8 other than those that are Schedule 4 cannabidiol only.In a retail pharmacy or hospital pharmacy, a Schedule 8 medicine that requires refrigeration may be kept in a refrigerator rather than a safe if all of the following requirements are met: